cedalo/streamsheets-documentation/source/functions/streams/kafkapublish.rst

-Publishes either a message or an arbitrary value using a specified :term:`Producer` and topic.
-To reference a message from the outbox use the :ref:`outbox` function and to reference a message from the inbox use :ref:`INBOX <inboxf>`.
-You can use the :ref:`Function Wizard <functionwizard>` for this function.
+Publishes either a message or an arbitrary value using a specifiedbProducer and topic.
+To reference a message from the outbox use the outbox function and to reference a message from the inbox use INBOX.
+You can use the Function Wizard for this function.

 **Syntax**

-=\ :term:`KAFKA`\ .PUBLISH(Producer, Message, Topic)
+=KAFKA.PUBLISH(Producer, Message, Topic)

 **Arguments**